-Hong Kong police ‘stretched’, took longer to respond to train station attack: Police Commissioner
+Hong Kong police ‘stretched’, took longer to respond to train station attack: Police commissioner

 He said that the police will review their manpower deployment and bring the offenders to justice.

-A senior district police commander, Yau Nai-keung, added that an initial police patrol had to wait for reinforcements given a situation involving more than 100 people.
+Yuen Long assistant district police commander Yau Nai-keung added that an initial police patrol had to wait for reinforcements given a situation involving more than 100 people.

 Yau told reporters the police had not made any arrests at the station or during a follow-up search of a nearby village, but were investigating.